Commemorating your baby can be comforting, respectful and healing.

 - Donate to a charity in honour of your baby

-- Get a meaningful tattoo - but it is advised to wait 6 months after loss until immense grief has subsided.
+- Get a meaningful tattoo - but it is advised to wait a minimum of 6 months after a loss until immense grief has subsided.

 - Recognition of Early Pregnancy Loss Certificate:

 Please click on the relevant link if you lost your baby within the following states: NSW, VIC, QLD, WA, SA, NT or TAS.
 They will direct you to that state's Registry of Births, Deaths and Marriages page where you can apply for a beautiful recognition certificate.

 Although it is NOT a legal document, it memorialises a loss before 20 weeks, or if the weeks are unknown a loss that weighed under 400 grams. * You will need a doctor/GP to sign the form.